 In instances where information is received of a criminal history, the Executive Director of Human Resources will provide due process to the individual to allow the opportunity to explain the circumstances of the charges, or clarify if misinformation was received.
 Subsequently, the Executive Director of Human Resources will assess potential risks and liabilities related to the job requirements, seek review by General Counsel, and determine if the individual is eligible for employment.

 The following factors will be considered for individuals with a criminal history:

-- The nature/seriousness of the crime and its relationship to the position - The time since the conviction - The number of convictions - o Evidence of rehabilitation - o Bearing of the crime on the individual's ability to perform the duties of the assignment - Whether hiring/retaining the individual would pose an unreasonable risk to the College - o Other factors as determined by the Executive Director of Human Resources
+- $\circ$ $\;$ The nature/seriousness of the crime and its relationship to the position - The time since the conviction - The number of convictions - Evidence of rehabilitation - Bearing of the crime on the individual's ability to perform the duties of the assignment - Whether hiring/retaining the individual would pose an unreasonable risk to the College - Other factors as determined by the Executive Director of Human Resources application may be subject to immediate termination.

-Applicants or employees who have misrepresented criminal behavior on the employment application may be subject to immediate termination.
+Applicants or employees who have misrepresented criminal behavior on the employment